Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 [<img src="AWS_Core_Services_Arcitecture-Diagram.png" alt="AWS Core Services Architecture" width="100%" height="100%" >]()

-The detailed description of Core Service Architecture are as follws:
+The detailed description of Core Service Architecture are as follows:
 ####    Identity and Access Management (IAM)

 +   #####   What does IAM do?